addyosmani/oust/README.md

 oust
 ====

-> Extract lists of stylesheets, scripts or HTML imports from HTML
+> Extract a list of stylesheets, scripts or HTML imports from HTML

 ### Install